The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Try clipping a small section of your horse’s side!
 A tiny amount.
 Throw him a REWARD PARTY.

-- Your horse should be trying to rip the clippers out of your hands and clip himself to earn those rewards.
+- Your horse should try to rip the clippers out of your hands and clip himself to earn those rewards.

 - Most horses don’t need months to work through this system.
 Be patient and start over as necessary.
 The reward system gives your horse a reason to trust you instead of being bullied or drugged into being clipped.